 Again ironically, daughters of narcissistic mothers can often have some narcissistic traits, or fleas.
 It’s not surprising; after all, we learned how to relate from our parents, same as everybody else.
 It’s just that we learned narcissistic and dysfunctional ways.

 However, those who merely have fleas rather than being genuinely narcissistic will be able to recognise that this behaviour is wrong, have the desire to change it, and the ability to change it.
-(There is a lot more information on fleas, and what to do about them, in my book You're Not Crazy - It's Your Mother, which is also available as part of the Narcissistic Parent Survival Kit.)
+(There is a lot more information on fleas, and what to do about them, in my book You’re Not Crazy – It’s Your Mother, which is also available as part of the collection of many of my best resources, the Mega DONM Resource Bundle.)

 Fully blown Narcissistic Personality Disorder